 - Bodily injury – If you are in an accident and do not have enough insurance to cover the other driver’s medical costs you could be sued.

 - Property damage – This coverage will pay for repairs or replacing the other car if it is damaged in the accident.

+Wondering how to choose auto insurance coverage limits and amounts?
 The first thing that you will want to do is to look up the statistics on the average cost of auto accidents in your state.

-Some sites will break down the costs for different types of accidents, such as accidents with minor injuries, accidents involving multiple vehicles, accidents with serious injuries and so on.
+Some sites will break down the costs for different types of accidents, such as accidents with minor injuries, accidents involving multiple vehicles, accidents with serious injuries, and so on.

 If you live in a city with a lot of accidents with serious injuries, you may want to consider increasing your liability coverage.

 For collision and comprehensive coverage limits, you want to ensure that you purchase enough coverage limits to cover the full cost of your vehicle.